raspberrypilearning/our-beat/en/step_5.md

-## micro:bit V2 challenge: Drum loop
+## micro:bit V2 challenge - Drum loop

 The micro:bit V2 has drum sounds you can use.
 These are not available in the micro:bit V1.

 Create a drum pattern and use buttons to play bass notes.